matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 There are two kinds of orders:

-- swap order, where explicit amount is set
+- Swap order, where an explicit amount is set.
-- limit order, where explicit amount is not set, and instead inferred from the balance.
-This order can be partially filled
+- Limit order, where an explicit amount is not set, and instead inferred from the balance.
+This order can be partially filled.

 > Signature